amiel/amielmartin.com/source/_posts/2017-05-17-how-ember-data-loads-async-relationships-part-2.markdown

   "type": "post",
   "attributes": {
     "title": "This is blog post #4",
-    "body": "This post has mixed links and data",
+    "body": "This blog post has been updated and has a new related link", },
-  },
   "relationships": {
     "comments": {